Animal Planet star building treehouses you can rent in Gatlinburg

 GATLINBURG, Tenn.
-(WKRN)– An Animal Planet television star is creating treehouses that are coming to Gatlinbug.
+(WKRN)– An Animal Planet television star is creating treehouses that are coming to Gatlinburg.

 Pete Nelson is the star of Treehouse Masters, a hit television series on Animal Planet.